-Fortitude Re has a dedicated Head of Internal Audit who reports functionally to the Chair of the Audit Committee of the Board of Directors and administratively to the Chief Risk Officer.
-Additional Internal Audit staff includes an Associate Director and co-sourcing partners from both 'Big 4' and regional consulting firms.
+FRL has a dedicated Head of Internal Audit and an Internal Audit function who reports functionally to the Chair of the Audit Committee of the Board of Directors and administratively to the Chief Risk Officer.
+Additionally Internal Audit makes use of co-sourcing partners from both 'Big 4' and regional consulting firms, to leverage the subject matter expertise of these firms.

 The Internal Audit function assists the Board and its committees in discharging their governance responsibilities.
 Internal Audit's mission is to enhance and protect enterprise value by providing stakeholders with objective assurance, advice, and insight.
-Internal Audit assists Fortitude Re in accomplishing its objectives by bringing a systematic and disciplined approach to evaluate and improve the effectiveness of the control environment, including risk management, governance, internal control, and operational processes.
+Internal Audit assists FRL in accomplishing its objectives by bringing a systematic and disciplined approach to evaluate and improve the effectiveness of the control environment, including risk management, governance, internal control, and operational processes.
+An annual risk assessment process is performed and documented as part of the development of each year's Audit Plan.